Sage-Bionetworks/Agora/README.md

 > If you are planning on running without AWS

-Remove the all the config dependencies to AWS in the package.json and within the code.
+To clean all AWS references, uninstall all the package dependencies related to AWS in the package.json and remove the references within the code.

 * Final step

 After you have installed all dependencies and got every requirement ready you can run the app.
 Run `npm run build:dev` and `npm run build:server:dev` to build the files and our server.
-To run just `npm run start:server` the port will be displayed to you as `http://0.0.0.0:3000`.
+To run just `npm run server` the port will be displayed to you as `http://0.0.0.0:3000`.
 This will be our express server listening on port 3000 serving our application.
+The client configuration run webpack with the `--watch` flag, so any change to the `src/` folder (except the `src/server` folder) will rebuild the application.
+The server configuration uses the `nodemon-webpack-plugin` when building, so if you run the server with `npm run server`, it will reload if you change files in the `src/server` folder.

-Without AWS you can just `npm run server` to start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
+Without AWS you can just `npm run server:dev` to start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
 The port will be displayed to you as `http://0.0.0.0:3000` (or if you prefer IPv6, if you're using `express` server, then it's `http://[::1]:3000/`).

 ### build files
 ```bash